Solo: A Star Wars Story tickets go on sale

-Solo: A Star Wars Story movie tickets have gone on sale early Friday, just in time for the May the 4th Star Wars holiday.
+Solo: A Star Wars Story movie tickets have gone on sale early Friday, just in time for May the 4th.

 Various movie theater chains are also offering their own bonuses to fans attending early screenings.